 Does your soccer club, team or town have a brand?

-Updated: It's SPRING!
-It is a time for renewal - and a time of tryouts and new teams forming.
-And, it is a great moment to evaluate marketing your soccer club.
+Updated: It's SUMMER!
+It is a time for planning for success - It is a great moment to evaluate marketing your soccer club.
 As a soccer expert, you may not be sure about how to market your club or team.
 Here is a simple marketing guide for soccer clubs.

 I have been in the marketing industry for nearly 30 years, owned a public relations firm on Madison Avenue in New York City and this is the best, simple guide to understanding How To Brand I have ever read.
 Diane Scavuzzo - Editor in Chief.